Colourful Northern India

 DAY 06: JAIPUR

-This morning we visit the magnificent pink, fort-palace of Amber - a wonderful example of Rajput architecture just north of Jaipur. *
+Then, we visit the magnificent pink, fort-palace of Amber - a wonderful example of Rajput architecture just north of Jaipur. *

 *While you might see other visitors to the Amber Fort arrive by elephant, Live the Journey has made a decision not to use this form of transport and our guests will be transferred by jeep or similar up to the fort or may take a leisurely walk.